wojbrown/esds-github-sandbox/README.md

 - Commit often with small changes
 - Use isolated branches

-## Practice: Create Github Issues
+## Practice: Create GitHub Issues
-Github Issues track issues, bugs, and feature requests to a repo.
+GitHub Issues track issues, bugs, and feature requests to a repo.
 They can be created by anyone with a Github account, even if they do not have permissions to edit the repo

 [Try it out!
 Create an Issue for this repo](https://github.com/ProjectPythia/esds-github-sandbox/issues)